VadimITMO2022/PythonGitDemo/README.md

 # PythonGitDemo
-A demo project for Python with two branches
+A demo project for Python with two branches and requirements.txt